Skip to main content

 DEAR VALUED RISK INSIGHTS™/ ESG GPS™ SUBSCRIBER,

-Welcome to the May edition of Risk Insights’ (“RI”) Monthly Sustainable Newsletter!
+Welcome to the June edition of Risk Insights’ (“RI”) Monthly Sustainable Newsletter!
 As we progress through 2025, we’re excited to share the latest developments in our sustainability journey.
-This month, we continue to drive impactful initiatives advancing Sustainability across Africa and beyond, showcasing key milestones, insights, and opportunities for meaningful change.
-We also have included a special Risk Article section with contributions from thought leaders.
+This month, we continue to drive impactful initiatives advancing sustainability across Africa and beyond, showcasing key milestones, insights, and opportunities.

-In this edition, we reflect on May’s key highlights, impactful events, and thought leadership contributions, including:
+Let’s focus on this edition’s key highlights, impactful events, and thought leadership contributions:

 Stay connected as we continue driving ESG excellence, risk intelligence, and sustainable impact across Africa and beyond.